MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-asa-ch1.md

 2. Deploy the app to your HoloLens 2.

     >[!TIP]
-    >For a reminder on how to build and deploy your Unity project to HoloLens 2, you can refer to the [Build your application to your device](mrlearning-base-ch1#create-new-unity-project) and the [Configure the Unity project for Windows Mixed Reality](mrlearning-base-ch1#build-your-application-to-your-device) sections of the [Initializing your project and first application](https://docs.microsoft.com/windows/mixed-reality/mrlearning-base-ch1) tutorial which is part of the the [Getting started tutorials](mrlearning-base.md) series.
+    >For a reminder on how to build and deploy your Unity project to HoloLens 2, you can refer to the [Build your application to your device](mrlearning-base-ch1.md#build-your-application-to-your-device) sections of the [Initializing your project and first application](https://docs.microsoft.com/windows/mixed-reality/mrlearning-base-ch1) tutorial which is part of the the [Getting started tutorials](mrlearning-base.md) series.

 3. Run the app and follow the in-app instructions.